siran/writing/posts/A New Vision On Money/A New Vision Of Money - 220 Give genuinely do not purchase your relationships.md

 > blessed thereby. ([P-3.III.6:6-7](https://acim.org/acim/en/s/915#6:6-7))

-### 9. Algunos son enviados con la intención de no pagarte, sin costo para ti
+### 9. Some are sent with the intention not to pay you, at no cost to you

 God also sends you people who are not able to pay you.
 This inability may be material or emotional.
 Yet, since they were sent by God, each one of them enters